 Setting up request management controls

-To get to request management controls go to Company settings > Security and scroll down to Access request management.
+To get to request management controls go to Company settings > Security and scroll down to Request management.
 Here you can choose a way to be notified of user access requests.

-✏️ The option to create a service desk ticket is currently available for ServiceNow only.
+✏️ The option to automatically create a service desk ticket is currently available for ServiceNow and Jira Service Management.

 Request management settings